odipar/spread/README.md

 Notice the exclamation(!) marks.
 In SPREAD, each operation that is prefixed by an exclamation only *constructs* an expression, and will not be directly evaluated.
 And when we do need results, we need to explicitly request the *evaluation* of expressions.

-Now here is where the SPREAD magic comes in: the final evaluation result won't just be a single Int, but a full trace of all (sub)computations that lead up to that Int, and that includes the 'ancestor' expression!
+Now here is where the SPREAD magic comes in: the final evaluation result won't just be a single Int, but a full trace of all (sub)computations that lead up to that Int, including the ancestral expression!

 So what happens if we run this?